-Skype support pulled from fring due to legal threatsAlex Wagner - Deputy Managing Editor, News Desk
+Skype support pulled from fring due to legal threatsAlex Wagner - Editorial Director of News and Content

 Fring, a popular messaging client for iPhone, Android, and other mobile platforms, is known for the wide range of messaging clients it offers and recently even allowed iPhone 4 users to video chat over 3G.
 Due to legal threats, however, Fring has been forced to pull Skype support from its app.
 There's been no explanation from Skype on the situation, but I'm sure we'll hear from them at some point in the future.
 Until then, Fring's CEO Avi Shechter had this to say: